 Proposed Change:

 5.2.1.
 From April 1 through October 31, turbine units will be operated within ±1% of peak turbine efficiency (1% range), as specified in the BPA Load Shaping Guidelines (Appendix C).
 Turbine unit flow and power output at the lower and upper limits of the 1% range for various heads are defined in Table JDA-7.
-During the rest of the year, units will be operated within the 1% range except as specifically requested by BPA for load requirements.
+While not required to do so in the off-season, turbines will normally run within the 1% range since it is the optimum point for maximizing energy output of a given unit of water over time.
+Operation outside the 1% range is allowed if needed for power generation or other needs.

 Comments: